 hours after birth.

-You can expect your baby will have three or more soiled
+You can expect your baby will have at least three soiled

 diapers a day by the third or fourth day.

 Stools from breastfed babies change in color and consistency during the first week:

 Colostrum and mature breastmilk will cause loose stools that pass easily.
 This helps prevent constipation.